 - Be on the Professional plan or higher to use Dynamic Content

-- Have admin access to your Support account
+- Be an Administrator on your Support account

 You will need to create dynamic content placeholders for all the text you'd like translated.
 Providing multiple language support educates you on how to setup dynamic content.

 - Ensure your end users' languages are appropriately set on their profiles.
 Adding multiple languages to Support advises how to bulk update your end users' languages if they are incorrect.

 - Create default dynamic content for each of your commonly used text (generally written in your account's default language)

 - Add variants for each language you support.